 - Service of process notices (e.g., if your LLC is sued or required to appear in court)

-- Official South Carolina state and federal government correspondence and notifications
+- Official state and federal government correspondence and notices

 - Tax forms and requests to complete permits, company filings and reports